Wendy M. Christensen, sociology, mothers of the military

 Phone: (973) 720-3937

-Professor Christensen teaches classes in sociological theory, research methods, political sociology, social inequality and stratification, sociology of gender, sociology of the family, war and military, sociology of culture, news media, and Internet communications technology.
-Before coming to William Paterson University, Professor Christensen was a Visiting Assistant Professor in Sociology at Bowdoin College.
+Professor Christensen teaches classes in social movements, social stratification, research methods, political sociology, sociology of gender, sociology of the family, war and military, sociology of culture, sociology of news media.

 William Paterson University